Applying to Transfer

 Each fall we welcome students who have transferred to BU Law after successfully completing one year at an ABA-accredited law school.
 When making admissions decisions, we place strong emphasis on first-year GPA and class rank.
 Our transfer applicants are typically ranked in the top 15-20% of their first-year class.

 If you're interested in transferring to BU Law in the fall, you must complete your file with all supporting documentation by August 1.
-Boston University School of Law begins accepting applications for transfer in late January for the upcoming fall.
+Boston University School of Law begins accepting applications for transfer in mid-February for the upcoming fall.
 Each year a small number of transfer applicants may be accepted through the Transfer Early Action program.
 These decisions will be based on only the first semester of 1L grades.
 You will be asked on your application whether or not you wish to be reviewed with only one semester of grades.
 In order for your application to be reviewed, BU must also be in receipt of a letter of recommendation from one of your law school professors and a letter of good standing from your law school.

 If you are admitted via the Transfer Early Action program you will be expected to confirm your intent to enroll with a $1000 deposit within two weeks of your admission.
 It is expected that students admitted based on only one semester of grades will perform at a level consistent with their first semester during their second semester.

 Applicants who complete their applications early but are not admitted based on only their first semester of grades will be reviewed again once their second semester grades are received.
 The Admissions Committee will review complete applications on a rolling basis.
 Every effort will be made to provide applicants with decisions as quickly as possible.

 BU Law grants a maximum of 30 transfer credits, the equivalent of our first-year curriculum.
 Part-time students are eligible to apply to transfer to BU Law, however, to apply as a transfer student, you should have completed the equivalent of our first-year curriculum.
 BU Law does not generally grant credit for courses taken over the summer.